 My contention is that the tools are available in today’s world to have the kind of relationship that we all want.
 On a scale of 1-10 with 10 being the best and 1 not so good, I believe we can consistently live at 9 or 10.

 But if you look at the history of relationships down through the centuries, what we are attempting to create in the 21st century is very recent on the evolutionary calendar.
-From hunter/gatherers to farming and even into the beginning of romanticism in the 18th century, it was pretty well a male-dominated universe with women often being seen and treated as property.
+From hunter/gatherers to farming and even into the beginning of romanticism in the 18th century, it was pretty well a male-dominated universe.
+Often, women were seen and treated as property.

-In the late 1970s and early 1980s Harville Hendrix and his wife Helen LaKelly Hunt cobbled together what is now known as Imago Relationship Therapy which provided a working model and good tools for couples to create a partnership relationship– one that was safe, connected and fully alive.
+In the late 1970s and early 1980s Harville Hendrix and his wife Helen LaKelly Hunt cobbled together what is now known as Imago Relationship Therapy.
+It provided a working model and good tools for couples to create a partnership relationship; one that was safe, connected and fully alive.
 The key to a great relationship is safety.
 Why?
 Because of our brain stem, that oldest part of our brain which we share with all mammals, fish, birds and reptiles.

 As we said at the start, any job is easier with the right tools.
 These four key skills or tools, make any relationship much less difficult.